What is an inactive lifestyle?

 - Stand up and walk to a colleague's office instead of sending an email

 - Have "walking" or standing meetings with co-workers instead of sitting in a conference room

 - Exercise and Physical Fitness: MedlinePlus Health Topic (National Library of Medicine)

 - Exercise for Children: MedlinePlus Health Topic (National Library of Medicine)

 - Exercise for Seniors: MedlinePlus Health Topic (National Library of Medicine)

-- Get Moving: Easy Tips to Get Active!
-(American Heart Association)
+- Get Real About Getting Active (American Heart Association)

 - Opportunities Abound for Moving Around: Get Active, Wherever You Are (National Institutes of Health) Also in Spanish

 - Overcoming Barriers to Physical Activity (Centers for Disease Control and Prevention)